 - The two previous steps allowed us to make some hypotheses on how the body works best and to explore them deeper.
 These hypotheses now need to be tested with a partner to see how our frame is actually reacting under pressure.
 Is it easier for me to move my partner this way?
 Are my punches heavier than they used to be?
 If not, maybe the hypotheses were wrong and I need to go back to them for some course correction;

 - Last but not least, we need to be able to handle free situations so we need to work with non-complacent partners to test all we did in an open environment.
 The technical element of Aunkai also comes in here, as you need a technical basis to start applying your newly-created martial body.

-These four pillars are not happening in a chronological order of course, and there is no such thing as “I finished phase 1 can now move to phase 2”.
+These four pillars are not happening in chronological order of course, and there is no such thing as “I finished phase 1 so I can now move to phase 2”.
 Rather we need to go back and forth between these four components as they have the potential to feed each other.

 Attributes vs. Skills